meteor-velocity/velocity/README.md

 Below is a list of the currently available frameworks.

-####Fully Integrated

-These frameworks have an example in the [velocity-examples](https://github.com/meteor-velocity/velocity-examples) repository.
-They also include a set of sample tests that the framework can add directly to the reporter when you first install the framework.
+Most of these frameworks have an example in the [velocity-examples](https://github.com/meteor-velocity/velocity-examples) repository, and have a set of sample tests that can be added to your project.

 * [sanjo:jasmine](https://github.com/Sanjo/meteor-jasmine) - Write client and server unit and integration tests with Jasmine.
 * [mike:mocha](https://github.com/mad-eye/meteor-mocha-web) - A Velocity version of mocha-web.
 Runs mocha tests in the Meteor context which is great for integration testing.
 * [xolvio:cucumber](https://github.com/xolvio/meteor-cucumber) - Use Gherkin-syntax cucumber to
 test your app.
 Integrated nicely with [meteor-webdriver](https://github.com/xolvio/meteor-webdriver)

-####Partially Integrated

-These frameworks are very usable, and they are placed under this section as they currently don't have an example app and do not offer a sample-test button in the reporter.

 * [clinical:nightwatch](https://github.com/awatson1978/clinical-nightwatch) - run acceptance tests with automated browsers using the Nightwatch bridge to Selenium
 * [nblazer:casperjs](https://github.com/blazer82/meteor-casperjs/) - [CasperJS](http://casperjs.org) end to end test integration
+* [rsbatech:robotframework](https://github.com/rjsmith/meteor-robotframework) - [Robot Framework](http://robotframework.org/) end to end test integration using Selenium and many other [test libraries](http://robotframework.org/#test-libraries)

+A lot more information on these frameworks can be found on the [Velocity website](http://velocity.meteor.com/) and in their respective repositories.

 ### Reporters